ucb-ee290c/fa18-ble/README.md

 <br>

 ## Working Principle
 Below is an overall diagram of the BLE packet structure.
-As specified in Bluetooth Specification v5.0, the BLE packet includes Preamble, Access Address, PDU (header, advertising address and payload), and CRC.
+As specified in Bluetooth Specification v5.0, the BLE packet includes Preamble, Access Address, PDU (header and payload), and CRC.

 ![blockDiagram](doc/image/ble_packet_detail.png)